FrankLhota56/fortran66-flex/README.md

 ### Tokens with Intersperced Blanks

 Most Fortran 66 tokens can have intersperced blanks.
-The flex grammar for these tokens language has to reflect this.
+The flex grammar has to reflect this.
 - The Fortran 66 patterns for the various numeric literals include blanks among the characters that can be part of the token; these values are ignored to obtain the numeric value of the token.
 - Identifiers or literals are detected by patterns that include possible embedded blanks.
 To put identifiers into canonical form, these blanks are squeezed out and the letters are lower cased.